Colorado Western Slope

-The Western Slope is the part of the state of Colorado west of the Continental Divide.
+The Western Slope is a colloquial term generally understood to describe the part of the state of Colorado west of the Continental Divide.
 Bodies of water west of the Divide flow toward the Pacific Ocean; water that falls and flows east of the Divide heads east toward the Gulf of Mexico.
 The Western Slope encompasses about 33% of the state, but has just 10% of the state's residents.
 The eastern part of the state, including the San Luis Valley and the Front Range, is the more populous portion of the state.

 Location

-The Western Slope includes Delta, Dolores, Eagle, Garfield, Grand, Gunnison, Hinsdale, La Plata, Mesa, Moffat, Montezuma, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Juan, San Miguel, and Summit counties and portions of Archuleta, Mineral, and Saguache counties.
+The Western Slope, though without an official definition, generally is understood to include Delta, Dolores, Eagle, Garfield, Grand, Gunnison, Hinsdale, La Plata, Mesa, Moffat, Montezuma, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Juan, San Miguel, and Summit counties and portions of Archuleta, Mineral, and Saguache counties.

 The Western Slope has about 70% of the state's water.
 The Colorado River and its tributaries divide the region into north and south at Grand Junction, Colorado.
 The area has a climate similar to that of the Great Basin.

 History

 Prehistory

-Paleo-Indians, early nomadic hunter-gatherers, followed large game throughout the Western Slope beginning about 12,000 B.C. according to archaeological evidence found at the Mountaineer Archaeological Site near Gunnison.
-Ancestral Puebloans inhabited the Gunnison and Colorado River basins between 6500 B.C. and A.D.
-200. From about 350 B.C. to A.D.
-1300, Puebloans lived in southwestern Colorado, including Mesa Verde.
-The Puebloans were the first to farm and irrigate their crops, while also continuing to hunt and gather food, the Western Slope.
+Paleo-Indians, early nomadic hunter-gatherers, followed large game throughout the Western Slope beginning about 12,000 BCE according to archaeological evidence found at the Mountaineer Archaeological Site near Gunnison, Colorado.
+Ancestral Puebloans inhabited the Gunnison and Colorado River basins between 6500 BCE and 200 CE.
+From about 350 BCE to 1300 CE, the Ancestral Puebloans lived in southwestern Colorado, including what is now Mesa Verde National Park.
+The Puebloans, while also continuing to hunt and gather food, were the first to farm and irrigate crops on the Western Slope.
 They left the area in the late 13th century, following a period of extensive drought.

-The Ute people came to the Western Slope from the Great Basin and ranged through the area beginning about A.D.
-1300.
-Their way of life, called the Mountain Tradition, relied on hunting mule deer, elk, rabbit, and buffalo.
+The Ute people came to the Western Slope from the Great Basin and ranged through the area beginning about 1300.
+Their way of life, known as the Mountain Tradition, relied on hunting mule deer, elk, rabbits, and bison.
 They also gathered berries, roots, nuts and seeds.
-They frequented the area's hot springs, including the areas of Pagosa Springs, Glenwood Springs, and Steamboat Springs.
+They frequented the area's hot springs, including the areas of Pagosa Springs, Glenwood Springs, and Steamboat Springs, Colorado.
 Many of the trails established by the Utes became routes for roads, stage lines, highways, and railways.